 Previously operating under the NSW Dental Assistants (Professional) Association, we have revised our constitution and rebranded to become the Dental Assistants Professional Association Inc, (DAPA) we invite membership of dental assistants throughout Australia who want to add their voice to the profession and promote the career of dental assisting in a national forum.

 The Dental Assistants Association was originally formed over 50 years ago to work for the general advancement of our members and further the professional, social and industrial welfare of dental assistants and receptionists.
-Today, as we extend our coverage to all Australian Sates and Territories, the Dental Assistants Professional Association offers membership to dental assistants and practice managers working in private practice, public health and defence forces, and those with onvolvement and passion for the dental assisting profession throughout Australia.
+Today, as we extend our coverage to all Australian Sates and Territories, the Dental Assistants Professional Association offers membership to dental assistants, clinical managers, support staff and practice managers working in private practice, public health, corporations and defence forces, and those with onvolvement and passion for the dental assisting profession throughout Australia.
 The Association offers training, professional development, conference and events, advice and support for industrial and employment enquiries.

-We are a Registered Training Organisation with Australian Skills Quality Authority to offer Nationally Recognised and accredited courses.
+We are a Registered Training Organisation RTO 90424 with Australian Skills Quality Authority to offer Nationally Recognised and accredited courses.
 The Dental Assistants Professional Association is the national voice and peak body for Dental Assistants in Australia.
 Through advocacy, employment advice, education and training, events and professional development we provide a network of opportunity and support for the dental staff.

 The Dental Assistants Professional Association (DAPA) is a Not for Profit Association registered in NSW and governed by a Board of Directors who are nominated by members and elected for a three year term.
 Directors are volunteers (unpaid) who are bound by the DAPA Constitution and the Code of Conduct for Board Directors.
 The DAPA Constitution is reviewed and updated on an ongoing basis.

 As a Not for Profit Association, DAPA is subject to the legal requirements of the Associations Act (2001) and reports annually to the Australian Charities and Not-for-profit Commission (ACNC) and Office of Fair Trading (OFT).
 The DAPA is listed on ASIC and operates in all states and territories with an ABRN 166 156 183.